David Attenborough condemns killing animals on TV "just to get a shot"

 The legendary naturalist said adventurer Bear Grylls "will have to answer for himself" after scenes in his show featured contestants killing animals

-Sir David Attenborough is not happy at Bear Grylls for broadcasting the killing of animals on screen.
+Sir David Attenborough is not happy at Bear Grylls for broadcasting the killing of animals on screen for the sake of entertainment.

 The 91-year-old broadcaster and naturalist said that he and filmmakers working on his programmes would never willingly kill an animal “just to get a shot”.